 Former RIM Chief Financial Officer Dennis Kavelman and former Vice President of Finance Angelo Loberto also settled SEC stock option backdating charges without admitting to or denying the allegations.

 Kavelman will pay a $500,000 penalty and Loberto will pay $425,000.

-According to the SEC's complaint, Kavelman and Loberto took steps to hide the backdating from regulators, RIM's independent auditor and outside lawyer.
+According to the complaint, the SEC said the executives made false and misleading disclosures about how the Canadian-based company priced and accounted for options.
+The SEC also alleges that Kavelman and Loberto took steps to hide the backdating from regulators, RIM's independent auditor and outside lawyer.